How to Choose Your Best Disneyland Ticket

-The series of choices involved in purchasing the best Disneyland ticket for you can be a bit overwhelming.
+Multi Day…Park Hopper…Lightning Lanes3…2…1… Buying tickets for Disneyland can feel like a complicated launch sequence.
 You will need to decide how many days you plan to visit, whether you would like to “park hop,” and if you would like to pay for Lightning Lane access.
-If those terms seem confusing or you are not sure what value the various options offer for you, we hope that Mouse Brief can help with that!
+If those terms seem confusing or overwhelming, we want to help you understand them.
+And, if you are not sure what value the various options offer, we can help with that too.
+This guide to the best Disneyland ticket for you is part of a collection of articles on MouseBrief.

-We have created this additional post to share some of our personal experience with tickets, and we hope this aids you in your decision.
+We have created this post to share some of our personal experience with tickets, and we hope this aids you in your decision.
 Here are five things to consider when making your ticket purchase and choosing the best Disneyland tickets for you:

 Three days is a sweet spot for a visit to Disneyland Park and Disney California Adventure Park.